Thoughtless2025/Thoughtless/docs/Progress.md

 ## Recent Progress

+*   **Session Summary (2023-11-18):** Focused on integrating CSS into the web app.
+Created `style.css` and attempted to link it to `index.html`.
+Encountered persistent issues with changes not reflecting on the live Firebase Hosting site despite successful writes reported by AI tools.
+Diagnosed potential causes related to Firebase Studio's handling of file updates and deployments, including caching or syncing delays.
+Cleaned up project structure by deleting duplicate `index.html` and `script.js` files from the root directory, keeping primary versions in the `public` directory.
+Discussed Snap packages and their implementation challenges.
+The AI's attempt to update this `progress.md` initially failed but succeeded on a subsequent attempt after updating `newsession.md`.
 *   **Session Summary (2023-10-27):** Reviewed project status.
 Investigated custom domain linking for john01.com, encountered "this domain already exists" error after cleanup, requiring further waiting.
 Successfully tested Git workflow (add, commit, push) with SAR draft, confirming smoother operation without Tinla and supporting internet stability theory.
 Explored data ingestion alternatives, deciding Subject Access Request (SAR) for Gemini chat history is most promising.
 Drafted and submitted SAR to Google.
 Documented SAR text in docs/SAR_Request_Draft.md.
 *   **AI Assisted Documentation Update (2023-10-27):** The AI has read the current content of progress.md, added this note, and then written the updated content back to the file.
 This is included as a new entry in the "Recent Progress" section with a timestamp.
 *   **Workflow Documentation Refinement (2023-10-27):** Made several updates to the workflow documentation: